-What people are saying on the anniversary of Hong Kong's handover
+Factbox: What people are saying on the anniversary of Hong Kong's handover

 “I come to the July 1 protests every year, but this time I came in particular because of the extradition bill,” said Elzevir Young, 59.

 “I stayed over since 1:30 a.m. ...
 I will not stay overnight because our goal has failed already.
-We failed to stop the flag-raising ceremony,” said Johnny So, 18, referring to the annual flag-raising event that took place early on Monday.
+We failed to stop the flag-raising ceremony,” said Johnny So, 18, referring to the annual flag-raising event that took place on Monday.

 “I won’t go to the march because there will be an escalation,” said Bonnie Fong, 26.
 “There will be some clashes.”

-Compiled by Anne Marie Roantree; Editing by Paul Tait
+Reporting by Alun John, Sharon Lam, Vimvam Tong and Felix Tam, Compiled by Anne Marie Roantree; Editing by Paul Tait